-A visit to Lamu is no doubt a step back in time where dhows plow the donkeys are the main mode of transport and no motorized vehicles exist.
+A visit to Lamu is no doubt a step back in time where dhows plough the donkeys are the main mode of transport and no motorized vehicles exist.
 Lamu is inhabited by Swahili speaking tribes who are mostly hardcore Muslims clothed in traditional attire.

 Other highlights of Lamu include the Lamu museum that showcases the rich nautical history of the Swahili culture.
-One can also visit the Lamu fort and the donkey sanctuary while still on the Island.
-Despite its old age, Lamu is home to the world’s most pristine white sand beaches.
+One can also visit the Lamu Fort and the donkey sanctuary while still on the Island.
+Despite its old age, Lamu is home to the world’s most pristine white-sand beaches.

 Must Read: List of beaches in Kenya

 You are right!
 Nairobi is on the list of top 10 Kenya tourist attractions.
 Nairobi is no ordinary city, as a matter of fact, it is a city with a difference.
 It is the only city in the world with a National park with diverse wildlife in it.
 Nairobi as a destination is a gateway to the rich wildlife in the country.

 It is also the capital city of Kenya and the biggest city in East and Sub Saharan Africa.
 Nairobi was traditionally the capital of British East Africa where settlers staking in Coffee and tea industries were staying.

 Today, Nairobi is a vibrant city with excellent infrastructure, wildlife and historical sites you cannot miss out on.
 Today, you can explore the city’s famous historic sites, as well as some excellent wildlife-related attractions.